SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Results

-For the navigation task, our model, designed for memory storage and retrieval, does not focus on detailed coordinate-level path planning like SLAM systems.
-Instead, it locates the target object and generates step-by-step path planning suitable for human interaction or real-time queries.
+For guidance, our model is evaluated as memory-grounded offline navigation-style guidance rather than coordinate-level path planning.
+It retrieves anchor- and object-grounded waypoints from the prebuilt memory and generates step-wise guidance at key decision points for human-oriented interaction.

-In Scene 1, our model achieves the highest Step Completion (0.89), outperforming Gemini (0.84), demonstrating strong navigation consistency.
-Path Efficiency is also competitive, with our Success-Weighted Path Length (SPL) of 0.67, close to Gemini’s 0.68.
-However, our model has a lower Success Rate (SR\_nav: 65) and a higher Final Error (NE: 3.9 m) compared to the baseline, though these differences do not notably impact overall performance.
+In Scene 1 (Replica), our model achieves the highest Step Completion (0.89), outperforming Gemini (0.84), which indicates strong navigation consistency.
+Path efficiency is also competitive, with an SPL of 0.69, slightly higher than Gemini’s 0.68.
+Our model also achieves a competitive Success Rate ($\mathrm{SR}_{\text{nav}}$: 0.77 vs.\ 0.78 for Gemini), while obtaining a slightly lower Final Error (NE: 3.1\,m vs.\ 3.2\,m).
+These results suggest that the system remains effective for memory-grounded, step-wise guidance, even though it is not designed for precise coordinate-based path planning.

-Across scenes, scene complexity impacts results; yet, most models maintain strong Step Completion and Path Efficiency.
-Our model shows consistent Step Completion (0.86 in Scene 2, 0.83 in Scene 3) and effectively encodes structural cues for navigation.
-In more complex scenes (e.g., laboratory storage), challenges such as clutter and occlusion increase Final Error (NE: 4.3 m in Scene 2, NE: 4.8 m in Scene 3).
-Despite this, the model's performance remains acceptable for image-based input and practical navigation tasks.
+Across the three scenes, increasing environmental complexity affects the results, but the model maintains strong Step Completion and competitive Path Efficiency.
+It achieves Step Completion of 0.89/0.86/0.83 for Scenes 1--3, indicating that it effectively encodes structural cues for guidance.
+In more complex scenes, especially Scene 3 (laboratory/storage), clutter and occlusion increase the Final Error (NE: 3.1\,m/3.7\,m/4.6\,m for Scenes 1--3).
+Despite this, the model remains practically useful for offline indoor guidance at the decision-point level.